5 Keys to Being a Happy Cosplayer – Taking (Back) Control

 Whether you’re brand new to the hobby of Cosplay or a long time veteran, you’ve likely noticed that continually being a “Happy Cosplayer” can almost seem fleeting at times.
-Like many “high-demand” pastimes, Cosplay runs into a different issue than most other passive hobbies in that it requires quite a lot from those involved, so much so that it can feel at times that one’s own control over the hobby is slipping out of their hands.
+Like many “high-demand” pastimes, Cosplay runs into a different issue than most other passive hobbies.
+It requires quite a lot from those involved.
+So much so that it can feel at times that one’s own control over the hobby is slipping out of their hands.
 In that regard, it can feel as though our activity doing the hobby takes priority to our actual enjoyment of them.

 Cosplayers face the constant balancing act of figuring how to do said hobby in a way that doesn’t tear them apart in one way or another, whether that be from work, family, social life, other hobbies, or even health.
 Tell me if any of these sound familiar: